Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 If the medication you normally take isn’t available, ask your doctor about making a swap

-Certain medications, such hydroxychloroquine and chloroquine, may be harder to come by since some health systems are using them as experimental treatments for COVID-19.
+Certain medications, such hydroxychloroquine and chloroquine, may be harder to come by since some people still believe they may help treat COVID-19.
 If there’s a shortage in your area and you can’t get your usual medication, talk to your doctor.

 Patients who normally use hydroxychloroquine but can’t access it may consider switching to a traditional DMARD like methotrexate, perhaps in conjunction with a biologic drug.